LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ```
 However, this solution installs the package into the currently-running Jupyter kernel which is always destroyed every time you stop a Docker container.
 A better solution is to create a new Docker image from Jupyter Docker Stacks that contains the required libraries, and then all containers generated from the image can use the libraries without any manual installation.

-The Jupyter Docker Stacks let developers create their Dockerfile with wan an instruction to install the Python dependencies via mamba, pip, and conda package management tools.
+The Jupyter Docker Stacks let developers create their Dockerfile with an instruction to install the Python dependencies via mamba, pip, and conda package management tools.
 Please see more detail on the [Using mamba install or pip install in a Child Docker image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/recipes.html#using-mamba-install-or-pip-install-in-a-child-docker-image) page.

-#### <a id="rdplib_plotly"></a>Example with Refinitiv Data via Refinitiv Data Platform Library and Plotly
+### <a id="rdplib_plotly"></a>Example with Refinitiv Data via Refinitiv Data Platform Library and Plotly

 Let's demonstrate with the [Refinitiv Data Platform Library for Python](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-libraries) (RDP Library for Python) and Plotly libraries.

-#### <a id="rdplib_intro"></a>Introduction to Refinitiv Data Platform (RDP) Libraries
+### <a id="rdplib_intro"></a>Introduction to Refinitiv Data Platform (RDP) Libraries

 Refinitiv provides a wide range of contents and data which require multiple technologies, delivery mechanisms, data formats, and multiple APIs to access each content.
 The [RDP Libraries](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-libraries) are a suite of ease-of-use interfaces providing unified access to streaming and non-streaming data services offered within the [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis).
 The Libraries simplified how to access data to various delivery modes such as Request-Response, Streaming, Bulk File, and Queues via a single library.